 Now let’s look at what would happen if you increase your monthly repayments to $615.
 In this case, you will pay off your loan five years earlier and save nearly $4,600 in interest payments.
 Pay as much as you can from every paycheck.

 If you have multiple loans from private lenders, chances are you could be paying excessively high interest.
 One way to reduce the amount of interest you pay on your student loan debt is to refinance your loans through a consolidation lender.

 Loan consolidation doesn’t always help you pay the loans off any faster, but it does create a clear and concise path for your debt repayment.

-If you have a federal loan, your interest rates are probably as reasonable as they are going to get, and consolidation wouldn’t be a good move.
+If you have a federal loan, odds are high that your interest rates are as reasonable as they are going to get.
+In this case, consolidation probably wouldn’t be a good move.

 Increase your income

 Get creative with what services you have to offer.
-It could be anything from tutoring through to working a second job.
-You won’t have to do it forever, but it will help when you need money now.
+It could be anything from tutoring part-time to working a second job.
+You won’t have to do it forever, but it will help you pay down your loan faster.

 How Long Does It Take to Pay Off Student Loans?

-If you are a student who graduated with a federal loan your debt is automatically added to the Standard Repayment Plan and this takes 10 years.
+If you are a student who graduated with a federal loan the most common repayment timeline is known as the Standard Repayment Plan and is 10 years.

-However, you can change the plan if you need a more flexible repayment.
+However, you can adjust the plan if you need a more flexible schedule.